MLS logo

 MLS Moneyline Betting Example

-A moneyline bet is simply picking the match winner, with draw odds also available during the regular season.
+A moneyline wager is simply picking the match winner, with draw odds also available during the regular season.

 TeamOddsBet RequiredProfit on $100 Win